 The National Emergency Management Association is a nonprofit organization is the professional membership organization for emergency management directors and professionals across the country.

 Public education is the umbrella term for any tuition-free and publicly funded school that resides within a governed school system.
 The public education system in the United States is expansive, with nearly 50 million students attending public elementary and secondary schools in the fall of 2014.
 Career paths are varied, presenting opportunities areas such as teaching, administration, technology, curriculum development, and support services.
+Online education and teaching degrees offer a convenient path toward entering the public education field.

 Elementary school teachers work in both private and public elementary schools throughout the country’ K-12 system.
-They teach grades K-6 and are responsible for a diverse range of tasks, such as developing lesson plans, conducting student assessments, managing classrooms, teach lessons to students, and coordinating learning progress with the student’ parents.
+They teach grades K-6 and are responsible for a diverse range of tasks, such as developing lesson plans, conducting student assessments, managing classrooms, teach lessons to students, and coordinating learning progress with the student’s parents.

 School principals are the chief administrators of elementary, middle, and secondary schools throughout the country’ K-12 educational system.
 In that position, they are responsible for managing the day-to-day operations of the school, supervise staff, coordinate curriculum, and ensure a safe and secure learning environment for staff, students, families, and the community.